yifanzhu1592/Trinity-Concurrent-Systems-and-Operating-Systems/README.md

 # Trinity-Concurrent-Systems-and-Operating-Systems
-This repository contains programs I wrote in the course "Concurrent Systems and Operating Systems" at Trinity College Dublin
+This repository contains programs I wrote during the module "Concurrent Systems and Operating Systems" at Trinity College Dublin

-I had this module in Hilary Term, Senior Fresh Year (Semester 2 in Year 2)
+I had this module in the Hilary Term, Senior Fresh Year (Semester 2 in Year 2)